Large outdoor projector screen showing a football game in a backyard at night

 Setting up an outdoor sports projector requires more planning than an indoor setup, but the payoff — watching the playoffs on a 120-inch screen in your backyard — is worth the effort.
 The Epson EpiqVision EF-21 is the best starting point for most sports households: it's bright enough, genuinely portable, and ships with a streaming platform built in.

-For further reading on building out a complete cord-cutting sports viewing setup, see our Best Streaming Device for Sports Fans guide and Premium Cord-Cutting Setup Under $500.
+For further reading on building out a complete cord-cutting sports viewing setup, see our Best Streaming Device for Sports Fans (/best-streaming-device-for-sports-fans) guide and Premium Cord-Cutting Setup Under $500 (/premium-cord-cutting-setup-under-500).